The science section discussed several human activities that are accelerating global climate change. These include:

 - Burning fossil fuels and emitting an excess of CO2 gas into the atmosphere.

-- Manufacturing inorganic fertilizer, operating massive field machinery, factory farming, transporting food globally--industrial agricultural practices that increase greenhouse gas emissions.
+- Manufacturing inorganic fertilizer, operating massive field machinery, factory farming, transporting food globally--industrial agricultural system practices that increase greenhouse gas emissions.

 - Cutting down massive tracks of forest and jungle, thus removing vegetation needed to absorb CO2.

 Ethicist Stephen Gardiner calls global climate change a “perfect moral storm” because it intersects several highly complex ethical problems.1 First, climate change is a global problem in a world without an international political authority fully capable of managing it.
 The United Nations is a highly valuable institution, but it does – not in itself – possess sufficient power to effectively enforce its planetary policy on CO2 emissions (see the 2018 policy summary).
 The global political system remains a group of 195 independent nation states, each rationally driven to secure their own self-interest, and thereby often engaging in actions contrary to the best interests of the world as a whole.

 Secondly, climate change is an intergenerational problem.
 Because the greenhouse gases that we continue to release into the atmosphere will stay there for a very long time, future generations will suffer the greater effects of global climate change.